utsav0/daily-dev-tips/src/pages/posts/native-css-masonry-layouts.md

 ## Creating our masonry grid

-To create the grid, we generally just use [CSS `grid`](https://daily-dev-tips.com/posts/css-grid-introduction/) options.
+To create the grid, we use [CSS `grid`](https://daily-dev-tips.com/posts/css-grid-introduction/) options.

 Let's start by creating a basic structure: